Adjective: Order

 This means that, in English, adjectives pertaining to size precede adjectives pertaining to age ("little old", not "old little"), which in turn generally precede adjectives pertaining to colour ("old white", not "white old").
 So, one would say "One (quantity) nice (opinion) little (size) old (age) round (shape) [or round old] white (colour) brick (material) house."
 When several adjectives of the same type are used together, they are ordered from general to specific, like "lovely intelligent person" or "old medieval castle".

 This order may be more rigid in some languages than others; in some, like Spanish, it may only be a default (unmarked) word order, with other orders being permissible.
 Other languages, such as Tagalog, follow their adjectival orders as rigidly as English.

-The normal adjectival order of English may be overridden in certain circumstances, especially when one adjective is being fronted.
+The normal adjectival order of English may be overridden in certain circumstances, especially when one adjective is being fronted or with ablaut reduplication.
 For example, the usual order of adjectives in English would result in the phrase "the bad big wolf" (opinion before size), but instead, the usual phrase is "the big bad wolf".

 Owing partially to borrowings from French, English has some adjectives that follow the noun as postmodifiers, called postpositive adjectives, as in time immemorial and attorney general.
-Adjectives may even change meaning depending on whether they precede or follow, as in proper: They live in a proper town (a real town, not a village) vs. They live in the town proper (in the town itself, not in the suburbs).
-All adjectives can follow nouns in certain constructions, such as tell me something new.
+Adjectives may even change meaning depending on whether they precede or follow, as in proper: "They live in a proper town" (a real town, not a village) vs. "They live in the town proper (in the town itself, not in the suburbs).
+All adjectives can follow objects or subjects in elliptical constructions, such as "tell me something [that is] new" or "We ate the pizza [that was] cold."

 Comparison (degrees)

 In many languages, some adjectives are comparable and the measure of comparison is called degree.
 For example, a person may be "polite", but another person may be "more polite", and a third person may be the "most polite" of the three.
 The word "more" here modifies the adjective "polite" to indicate a comparison is being made, and "most" modifies the adjective to indicate an absolute comparison (a superlative).

 Among languages that allow adjectives to be compared, different means are used to indicate comparison.
 Some languages do not distinguish between comparative and superlative forms.
 Other languages allow adjectives to be compared but do not have a special comparative form of the adjective.
-In such cases, as in some Australian Aboriginal languages, case-marking, such as the ablative case may be used to indicate one entity has more of an adjectival quality than (i.e. from—hence ABL) another.
-Take the following example in Bardi:
+In such cases, as in some Australian Aboriginal languages, case-marking, such as the ablative case, may be used to indicate one entity has more of an adjectival quality than (i.e. from—hence ABL) another.

 In English, many adjectives can be inflected to comparative and superlative forms by taking the suffixes "-er" and "-est" (sometimes requiring additional letters before the suffix; see forms for far below), respectively: